atim-e/StartNG-JavaScript-Task-2/README.md

-# StarNG JavaScript Task 2
+# StartNG JavaScript Task 2

 First create an array of objects called data with the following values: